syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Getting-Started.md

 ## Legend

-You can set the color value of leaf nodes using TreeMap Legend.
+You can set the color value of leaf nodes using TreeMap `LegendSettings` .
 This legend is appropriate only for the TreeMap whose leaf nodes are colored using `RangeColorMapping`.

-You can set ShowLegend property value to ‘_true_’ to make a Legend visible.
+You can set `ShowLegend` property value to ‘_true_’ to make a Legend visible.

 ### Label for Legend